 Websites for attorneys in Arkansas are generally considered to be "communications" that are subject to regulation by the state bar rules.
 These rules set forth by the Arkansas Bar contain specific provisions that apply to internet marketing and website design.

-Arkansas Bar Association Website- Find information on the Arkansas Rules of Professional Conduct, comments to the rules, and ethics advisory opinions.
+Arkansas Bar Association Website - Visit the website for the Arkansas Bar Association to find information on the Arkansas Rules of Professional Conduct, comments to the rules, and ethics advisory opinions.
 The Arkansas Bar Association is located at:

 Arkansas Bar Association

 Office of the Committee on Professional Conduct - Visit the Arkansas Office of the Committee on Professional Conduct, which provides disciplinary decisions, grievance information and rules that govern legal professional conduct in Arkansas.
 This link also provides information to general court information, court rules and administrative orders, in addition to opinions by the court on various legal issues.
 The Arkansas Supreme Court is located at:

 Ethics Advisory Opinions of the Arkansas Bar Association- Search the ethics advisory opinions, as provided by the Arkansas Bar Association, which gives ethical advice to attorneys in Arkansas on various hypothetical situations.

 Arkansas Rules of Professional Conduct - Read the Arkansas Rules of Professional Conduct on regulations for attorney website advertisement and marketing.

 Rule 7.1 of the Arkansas Rules of Professional Conduct generally governs all attorney and law firm communications about their services, including through advertisements such as website and internet marketing and advertisements.